Motorway driving should now be less daunting for newly qualified drivers as it's included in driving lessons.

 Taking a Pass Plus course can sometimes reduce the cost of buying car insurance for the first time, but this can vary by insurer.

-Driving school, how2drive, which supports the move and recommends new drivers to take the voluntary course explains:
+Driving school, how2drive, supports the move and recommends new drivers to take the voluntary course:

 “They will be nervous, and they probably won’t know all of the motorway rules.
 Their lack of experience could lead to them making a fatal mistake.